sbabic/swupdate/_sources/swupdate.txt

 - libz, libcrypto are always linked.
 - libconfig: it is used by the default parser.
 - libarchive (optional) for archive handler
-- libjson (optional) for JSON parser
+- libjson (optional) for JSON parser and Hawkbit
+- libubootenv (optional) if support for U-Boot is enabled
+- libcurl used to communicate with network

 New handlers can add some other libraries to the requirement list - check if you need all handlers in case you get build errors,